An Unhackable Vote: Blockchain's Potential to Transform American Democracy

 Here are some of the benefits this architecture could bring to voting:

-- Blockchain voting systems are far less vulnerable to hacking, fraud, or attack than traditional ballot-casting.
+Enhanced Security - Blockchain voting systems are far less vulnerable to hacking, fraud, or attack than traditional ballot-casting.
 Their decentralized nature means multiple copies of the electoral roll and votes are held across all nodes in the network.
 To compromise the vote, bad actors would have to simultaneously corrupt at least 51% of the thousands of replicated ledgers on nodes across the country – a monumental if not impossible task.

 Better Identity Management - By incorporating layers of public key-based encryption and multifactor biometric authentication, blockchain can guarantee that each vote comes from a specific verified voter.
 This prevents repeat votes from the same individual.